veliovgroup/ostrio/tutorials/linux/users/rbash.md

 ```

 ### Confirm you have rbash installed
-Most of Linux distributions comes with rbash, however to make sure rbash is installed - execute next line:
+Most of Linux distributions come with rbash, however, to make sure rbash is installed - execute next line:
 ```shell
 cat /etc/shells
 # and: